ojones311/mytunes/README.md

 # Mytunes

-Mytunes is a full-stack application where users can post, comment on, and favorite songs that they are listening to.
+Mytunes is a full-stack application where users can post, comment on, and favorite albums that they are listening to.

-- Users are able to **add songs** that they listen to.
-These songs are shared on their profile pages.
+- Users are able to **add albums** that they listen to.
+These albums are shared on their profile pages.
-- Users can view the profile pages of other users and see the songs they are listening to.
+- Users can view the profile pages of other users and see the albums they are listening to.
-- Users can **leave comments** on songs.
+- Users can **leave comments** on albums.
 Comments should include the comment's text as well as the username of the user who posted the comment.
-- Users should have their songs organized by genre and can be filtered by search bar
+- Users can search for albums in the Spotify API and add them to your personal list.

 ## Database Structure